Herpes simplex research

 Herpes simplex research includes all medical research that attempts to prevent, treat, or cure herpes, as well as fundamental research about the nature of herpes.
 Examples of particular herpes research include drug development, vaccines and genome editing.
 HSV-1 and HSV-2 are commonly thought of as oral and genital herpes respectively, but other members in the herpes family include chickenpox (varicella/zoster), cytomegalovirus, and Epstein-Barr virus.
-There are many more virus members that infect animals other than humans, some of which cause disease in companion animals (cats, dogs, horses) or have economic impacts in the agriculture industry (e.g., pigs, cows, sheep, chicken, oysters).
+There are many more virus members that infect animals other than humans, some of which cause disease in companion animals (e.g., cats, dogs, horses) or have economic impacts in the agriculture industry (e.g., pigs, cows, sheep, chicken, oysters).

 Vaccine research

 Various vaccine candidates have been developed, the first ones in the 1920s, but none has been successful to date.